Antoniofdjs/Go_htmx_page/README.md

 ## Features

-- Responsive design for multiple devices
+- Responsive Design
-- Dynamic content
+- Dynamic Content
-- Image gallery management with an 'Editor' mode on the page
-- Secure content editing via PC or even phone
+- Editor Mode for Admin Management
+- Editing Availabe on Mobile
-- Integration with Supabase for database operations and bucket for picture retrieval
+- Picture Integration with Supabase Buckets

-## Installation
-Work in development

-## Usage
+# The Product
-Work in development
+Work in progress, some images below: